wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 ### 1.3 Check the Packages

 Check what versions are there for packages of sshpass, xorriso and python-requests.
-We are requiring python version of 2.7.12.
+It requires python version of 2.7.12.

 ```
 $ sudo apt install sshpass xorriso python-requests